endritvs/laravel-ai-toolkit/README.md

 ### Explanation:
 - setProvider('claude'): Manually sets the AI provider to Claude.
-- setContent('Describe the principles of machine learning.'): Sets the content to be processed.
+- addContent('Describe the principles of machine learning.'): Sets the content to be processed.
 - setModel('claude-v2'): Specifies the Claude model.
 - setMaxTokens(150): Limits the response to 150 tokens.
 - execute(): Sends the request to the specified provider and retrieves the response.